satriaprimatama20/inote-app-dicoding/README.md

-Note - Your Personal Book Note Application iNote is a versatile and intuitive book note-taking application designed to help users easily create, manage, and organize notes related to their reading.
+-- iNote - Your Personal Book Note Application --

+iNote is a versatile and intuitive book note-taking application designed to help users easily create, manage, and organize notes related to their reading.
 Whether you're keeping track of book summaries, key insights, or to-do lists, iNote provides a seamless experience for managing all your important notes in one place.

 Key Features: